fusepoolP3/overall-architecture/d51-deliverable.md

 -   oa:Annotation providing metadata and provenance information about the produced annotations
--   oa:SpecialResource acting as mediator between the optional oa:Selector and the source
+-   oa:SpecialResource representing the n-ary relation between the oa:Annotation, oa:Selector and the source.
 -   the source represented by the IRI of the annotated text
 -   an annotation body that formally describes the annotation